r-huijts/strava-mcp/README.md

 - "Get my Strava profile information."
 - "What's my Strava username?"

+**Activity Streams & Data:**
+- "Get the heart rate data for activity 12345."
+- "Show me the power data from my last ride."
+- "What was my cadence profile for activity 987654?"
+- "Get all stream data for activity 112233."
+- "Show me the elevation profile for activity 445566."

 **Stats:**
 - "What are my running stats for this year on Strava?"
 - "How far have I cycled in total?"